Bolivia arrests ex-leader in crackdown on opposition - WTMJ

 LA PAZ, Bolivia (AP) — The conservative interim president who led Bolivia for a year was arrested Saturday as officials of the restored leftist government pursue those involved in the 2019 ouster of socialist leader Evo Morales, which they regard as a coup, and the administration that followed.

-Jeanine Áñez was detained in the early morning in her hometown of Trinidad and was flown to the capital, La Paz.
-She had earlier warned that officials were searching for her, terming it “abuse and persecution” in Twitter posts.
+Jeanine Áñez was detained in the early morning in her hometown of Trinidad and was flown to the capital, La Paz, where she appeared before a prosecutor.

+“This is an abuse,” she told reporters after the appearance.
+“There was no coup d’etat, but a constitutional succession” whenshe took over.

 The arrest of Áñez and warrants against numerous other former officials further worsened political tensions in a South American country already torn by a cascade of perceived wrongs suffered by both sides.
 Those include complaints that Morales had grown more authoritarian with nearly 13 years in office, that he illegally ran for a fourth reelection and then allegedly rigged the outcome, that right-wing forces led violent protests that prompted security forces to push him into resigning and then cracked down on his followers, who themselves protested the alleged coup.